Cardston (provincial electoral district): Election results

-1905 general election
+1905

 The 1905 election was between Liberal candidate John William Woolf and Conservative candidate John Parrish.
 Woolf was well known rancher and politician in the area.
-He had served as the district representative in the Northwest Territories Legislature from 1902 to 1905.
+He had served as the district representative in the North-West Territories Legislature from 1902 to 1905.
 Woolf also served briefly on the local government as a municipal councilor in the town of Cardston.
 Woolf won the district on election day easily defeating Parish with a landslide taking nearly 70% of the popular vote.